 Hybrid funds have pretty been in the talks for quite some time now.
 With their unique investment strategy, these mutual funds have managed to grab the attention of several investors, making them quite popular among retail investors.
 This article will explore how hybrid funds can help you tweak your asset allocation strategy.
 But before we get to that, let’s quickly recall what hybrid funds are.

 What are hybrid mutual funds?

-As the name suggests, hybrid or balanced funds are a type of mutual funds that invest in more than one asset class – usually equities and debt securities.
+As the name suggests, hybrid or balanced funds are mutual funds that invest in more than one asset class – usually equities and debt securities.
 However, a hybrid fund can also have money market instruments or cash and cash equivalents as a part of its investment portfolio.
 These mutual funds aim to provide investors with the benefits of both equities and debts.
 Thus, these mutual funds aim to offer significant returns to investors through the equity component while at the same time preserving a part of the investment and thus offering safety and stability to investors through the debt component.

 How can hybrid funds fit in your plan?

 Investors often argue that in the world of investing, one either needs to hunt with the hounds or run with the hares.
 Here’s how hybrid funds can accurately fit in your investment plan:

 - Several investors with a conservative investment approach wish to invest in equities gradually.
 For such investors, hybrid funds can be their solution.
 Such investors can opt for traditional hybrid funds that still predominantly invest in debt securities, with a small component dedicated to equities that help them generate alpha returns on their portfolio.

 - If you are one of those investors who do not have the time and resources to track the allocation strategies of your investment portfolio, balanced funds can aptly fit your needs.